QutEcoacoustics/baw-client/README.md

 Before you get started make sure you have at least version 4 or above of node.js.
 We also require `npm` version 3 or above.

-To install project dependecies run:
+To install project dependencies run:

     $ npm install